 Be aware, that not all airport and in-flight services are available and that you might need health certificates before you can check in.
 Masks must be worn as soon you entire the airport, on your flight and can taken off after leaving the airport at the final destination.

 Have you already travelled in the COVID 19 era?
-Have you been surprised by certain procedure and what were the biggest annoyances with respect to the pre COVID19 era?
+Have you been surprised by certain procedures?
+What were the biggest annoyances with respect to the pre COVID19 era?

 Share your experiences in the comments below.